 Pin is an AI-powered recruiting assistant that handles sourcing, outreach, and interview scheduling from a single platform.
 It searches 850M+ candidate profiles - one of the largest databases available - with 100% coverage across North America and Europe.
 The AI doesn’t just match keywords; it reads job context the way a human recruiter would, handling both specialist searches (“series-B fintech CFO with APAC experience”) and high-volume roles equally well.

-What sets Pin apart for small teams is the automation depth.
-Multi-channel outreach across email, LinkedIn, and SMS delivers a 48% response rate - well above the industry average.
-About 70% of candidates Pin recommends are accepted into customers' hiring pipelines.
-And recruiters using Pin fill positions in approximately 2 weeks, reducing time-to-hire by nearly 70% compared to traditional methods.
+What sets Pin apart for small businesses and lean teams is the automation depth.
+Multi-channel outreach across email, LinkedIn, and SMS delivers 5x better response rates than industry averages.
+Pin’s AI matching precision means 83% of recommended candidates are accepted into customers’ hiring pipelines.
+Recruiters fill positions in an average of 14 days, reducing time-to-hire by 82% compared to traditional methods.

 “As a small people and talent team, we don’t have a ton of time to spend hours sourcing and messaging.
 Pin has made it possible for us to focus on the people side of things!” - Miles Randle, Head of People & Talent at Flip CX